-- 1. Identify the nature and seriousness of the patient's condition or extent of injuries to assess requirements for emergency medical care in all ages, races and socioeconomic status. - 2.
+- 1. Identify the nature and seriousness of the patient's condition or extent of injuries to assess requirements for emergency medical care for all ages, races, and socioeconomic statuses. - 2.
 Demonstrate appropriate emergency medical care based on assessment findings of the patient's condition ethically and professionally. - 3.
 Plan for lifting, moving, positioning, and otherwise handling the patient using scientific knowledge to minimize discomfort and prevent further injury. - 4.
 Perform safely and effectively through proper communication skills in both written and verbal form.

-This program incorporates the U.S. Department of Transportation's National Standard Curriculum for EMT-Basic education, and upon successful completion of the course, graduates will be qualified to sit for the National Registry EMT-Basic Certification examination.
+This program is approved by the Arkansas Department of Health Section of Emergency Services and meets the current National Standard Curriculum for EMT-Basic education.
+Upon successful completion of the course, graduates will be qualified to sit for the National Registry EMT-Basic Certification examination.